Dennou Keisatsu Cybercop: Death Trap

 Led by the feline-like Madam Durwin who commands the ghostly white Harcross Death Droids.
-These can also be outfitted with a number of deadly weapon attachments affording them a great deal of versatility and customization.
+These can also be outfitted with a number of deadly weapon attachments which are customizable.
 Durwin was an expert in biology and genetics.
 Thus her name, which was a play of Charles Darwin, a famous naturalist.

 Durwin was ordered to destroy the train tracks which the Cybercops were also traveling on with Luna, after learning Luna was an android.
 As Durwin warned Luna, Luna was nevertheless killed by baron Kageyama, who showed puzzlement over why his most beautiful creation would betray him.
 Luna said: "You could never understand the feelings of a puppet!
 You became a doll without human feelings!"
 After Luna exploded, the Baron confessed he loved her, as it's impossible to be a perfect doll by not having feelings and by thus being dangerous.